 When you say you are toothless, fat, old and ugly, which I don’t believe, I fly away to the house in Lombard Street and see you in a sort of raspberry-coloured dress with little, black Van Dykes at the top, and my boyish heart pinned there like a captured butterfly to every one of them.

 Dickens in middle age

 Those were the flights of fancy of a middle-aged and married man ripe for the adventure of an affair.
-But, sadly for Maria, when they did come to meet again, Dickens was indeed disgusted to find that she had been truthful about her appearance.
-He then added insult to injury by re-using her image in his art – when cruelly describing the spoiled and silly Flora Finching in the pages of Little Dorrit – a woman who longs to rekindle a romance with the lover who left her a young pale lily but returns to be disappointed and shocked at the blowsy peony she has become.
+But, sadly, for Maria, when they did come to meet again, Dickens was indeed disgusted to find that she had been truthful when it came to her appearance.
+He then added insult to injury by re-using her image in his art – when cruelly describing the spoiled and silly Flora Finching in the pages of Little Dorrit – a woman who longs to rekindle a romance with the lover who left her a young pale lily, who returns to be disappointed and shocked at the blowsy peony she has become.